NSLS-II-BMM/BeamlineManual/manage.rst

    RE(rocking_curve())
    RE(slit_height())

-.. todo:: We are still working on optimizing the mode look-up table.
-	  At this time, some additional adjustments of the mirrors will be required to optimize focus at the XAS position.

 #.
 If the beam has recently been focused at the XRD station, you will
    also need to adjust the bender on M2 to optimize vertical focus at